jjmontesl/ddd/README.md

 - Procedurally generate, alter and align 2D and 3D geometry.
 - Export 2D to SVG and PNG.
 - Export 3D to GLTF/GLB, FBX or OBJ.
-- TTF based generation of text geometry (2D and 3D).
+- TTF based generation of text geometry and/or textures (2D and 3D).
 - Object catalog ("prefabs") support (for object and geometry reusing and runtime instancing).
 - Materials, normals, UV coordinates.
 - Texture atlasing.
 - Support for staged pipelines for generation tasks.
-- Simple procedural models library (trees, urban props...)
+- Simple low-poly procedural models library (trees, urban props...)
 - Heightmap and splatmap generation (for terrain engines and splatmap based shading).
 - DEM (Digital Elevation Model) support for real-world terrain generation.
 - OpenStreetMap data 2D and 3D generation pipelines.